* Harvey brings heavy flooding to U.S. Gulf Coast

 By Julia Simon

-Motiva Enterprises 1/8RIC:RIC:MOTIV.UL 3/8 was cutting production at the largest U.S. refinery due to flooding within the Port Arthur, Texas, sources said.
-Motiva has still not decided whether to shut down the refinery completely.
+Motiva Enterprises 1/8RIC:RIC:MOTIV.UL 3/8 was cutting production at the nation's largest refinery due to flooding, sources said.
+Motiva has still not decided whether to completely shut the refinery in Port Arthur, Texas.

 Sources told Reuters ExxonMobil was shutting its Beaumont, Texas refinery.